Subscribe Now - For Free!!

 By following a few simple tips and strategies, the process can be pleasant and rewarding for all involved.

-When looking for Yorkie puppies for sale be sure to only consider puppies that are at least 8 weeks old, ensuring they are old enough to leave the litter and start some basic training.
+When looking for puppies for sale be sure to only consider ones that are at least 8 weeks old, ensuring they are old enough to leave the litter and start some basic training.

-Toy breeds such as Yorkie puppies can tend to be high-strung and prone to barking.
-It is important to start training as early as possible and to be consistent in training as well as in rewarding and socializing Yorkie puppies to prevent problem behaviors like barking from getting started.
+Toy breeds such as these can tend to be highly strung and prone to barking.
+It is important to start training as early as possible and to be consistent in training as well as in rewarding and socializing them to prevent problem behaviors like barking from getting started.

 Subscribe now to our Free Yorkshire Terrier Newsletter report.